 - Annual fishing licenses cost $9 for state residents and $45 for non-residents.
-Georgians may also purchase a two-year fishing license for $16.
+Georgians may also purchase a 2-year fishing license for $16.
 A free SIP license is additionally required to fish in salt water, and a license must be additionally purchased to fish for mountain trout.
-Residents and nonresidents may purchase a one-day saltwater shore fishing only license for $5.
+Residents and nonresidents may purchase a 1-day saltwater shore fishing only license for $5.

 - A 3-day combination hunt/fish license is $3.50 for residents and $20 for non-residents and an annual combination hunt/fish license is $17 for residents and $100 for non-residents.

-- Other license combinations for residents include two year licenses, all inclusive sportsman’s licenses, lifetime licenses, senior licenses, veteran’s options and disability licenses.
+- Other license combinations for residents include 2 year licenses, all inclusive sportsman’s licenses, lifetime licenses, senior licenses, veteran’s options, and disability licenses.
 Find out more at the Georgia Wildlife Resource Division's website.

 To register a new boat, you can either fill out and submit a Vessel Registration Application by mail or call 800-366-2661.
 To renew a registration, you can opt to submit the Vessel Registration Application by mail, call 800-366-2661, or visit the online renewal system.

 I've lost my copy of my license.
 How do I order a replacement?